cloudquery/cloudquery/website/pages/docs/careers/senior_backend_engineer.md

 ---
 title: Senior Software Engineer
-description: Join our small but might team to work on open-source and backend stuff.
+description: Join our small but mighty team to work on open-source and backend stuff.
 ---

 # Senior Software Engineer